wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-document-understanding/includes/train-model.md

    1. Name the explanation and select the Explanation type from the dropdown box.
    1. In this case, you and Megan decide to use the subject line as an explanation, so name this "Subject."
    1. In the dropdown box, you can chose from "Phrase List" and "Proximity".
-   1. Because the subject line of the Benefits change letters is a phrase, select "Phrase List."
+   1. Because the subject line of the benefits change letters is a phrase, select "Phrase List."
-1. A new dialogue box opens for "Phrase list" asking you to identify words, phrases, numbers, or patterns that can be used to accurately identify a Benefits change letter.
+1. A new dialogue box opens for "Phrase list" asking you to identify words, phrases, numbers, or patterns that can be used to accurately identify a benefits change letter.
-   1. Note that each of the Benefits change letters has the same subject line, therefore, you can use that phrase to help the model recognize Benefits change letters in the rest of the Human Resources libraries.
+   1. Note that each benefits change letter has the same subject line, therefore, you can use that phrase to help the model recognize benefits change letters in the rest of the Human Resources libraries.
    1. Copy and paste the phrase "Benefit Change Notice" into the text box on the left.

     ![Graphical user interface, text, application, email](../media/image035.png)

 1. Click "Save" at the bottom of the page.
    1. Do not click "Save and Train."
-   1. Human Resources management wants to label each of the Benefits change letters with the name of the insurance providers, as well.
+   1. Human Resources management wants to label each of the benefits change letters with the name of the insurance providers, as well.
 This requires defining an extractor before training the model.
    1. When you click "Save," the Explanation dialogue box closes, returning you to the Classifier page.